jobs main content

 Unless otherwise instructed, you are required to complete all steps of the work registration for job placement assistance with Workforce Services.
 Your work registration will need to be updated each time you create a new claim or reopen an existing claim.
 To register, go online to jobs.utah.gov, select “Sign In” (in the upper right-hand corner) then “my Unemployment” and choose “ Register for Work.”
 You may also register online at the Employment Center closest to you.
 If you live in or move to a state other than Utah, you must register with the nearest State Employment Center (for the state you are residing in) and submit proof of registration to Workforce Services.
 Failure to register within 10 working days of your application for benefits could result in a denial of unemployment benefits.(See Re-employment and Employment Centers.)

-By registering with Workforce Services, you gain access to to thousands of job openings and are provided with referrals to a variety of online, self-paced workshops that can aid your re-employment efforts.
+By registering with Workforce Services, you gain access to thousands of job openings and are provided with referrals to a variety of online, self-paced workshops that can aid your re-employment efforts.

 Able to Work/Available to Work